atuttle/Taffy/ReadMe.md

 We have [a mailing list for Taffy Users][1].
 Feel free to ask for help, discuss potential bugs, and share new ideas there.

+I also frequent the #ColdFusion channels on both Freenode and DALNet (IRC).

 ## Open Source!

 Part of the beauty of open source is that _you can affect change_.
 You can help improve the documentation, fix a bug, add tests, or even propose new features.
 Nothing is off limits, and I try to be very responsive to pull requests and on the mailing list.